-1. For the F618R2-FT server, all hard drives are fixed on the serverboard tray and can only be retrieved by removing the top cover.
+1. All drives are accessible from the front of the server.
+A hard drive can be installed and removed from the front of the chassis without removing the top chassis cover.
 2. Depending upon your system's configuration, your system may have one or more drives already installed.
 If you need to install hard drives, please refer to Chapter 6.